What OCD Therapy Helps With

 Common Signs and Presentations of OCD

 OCD can center around contamination, harm, checking, relationships, morality, health, or thoughts that feel disturbing and hard to dismiss.
 The content of OCD varies, but the cycle is often similar: intrusive thoughts, rising distress, and compulsive efforts to feel certain or safe again.
+For a fuller overview of how these themes can show up, see our guide to OCD subtypes and treatment.

 Contamination OCD